xpack/web-doxygen/website/docs/manual/pages/external.md

-<p>If your project depends on external libraries or tools, there are several reasons to not include all sources for these with every run of Doxygen:</p>
+If your project depends on external libraries or tools, there are several reasons to not include all sources for these with every run of Doxygen:

 <dl class="doxyVariableList">
 <dt>Disk space:</dt>